Marie Stopes: Literary life

 Stopes was acquainted with many literary figures of the day.
 She had long-standing correspondences with George Bernard Shaw and Aylmer Maude, and argued with H. G. Wells.
-Noël Coward wrote a poem about her, and she edited Lord Alfred Douglas' letters.
+Noël Coward wrote a poem about her, and she edited Lord Alfred Douglas's letters.
 She unsuccessfully petitioned Neville Chamberlain to arrange for Douglas to receive a civil list pension; the petition was signed by Arthur Quiller-Couch, John Gielgud, Evelyn Waugh and Virginia Woolf, among others.
 The general secretary of the Poetry Society, Muriel Spark, had an altercation with Stopes; according to Mark Bostridge, Spark "found herself lamenting that Stopes's mother had not been better informed on [birth control]".

 Stopes wrote poems, plays, and novels; during the First World War she wrote increasingly didactic plays.
 Her first major success was Our Ostriches, a play that dealt with society's approach to working class women being forced to produce babies throughout their lives.
 The play ran for three months at the Royal Court Theatre.
-It was hurriedly produced in place of Vectia, another of Stopes' plays.
-Vectia is an autobiographical attempt to analyse the failure of Stopes' first marriage.
+It was hurriedly produced in place of Vectia, another of Stopes's plays.
+Vectia is an autobiographical attempt to analyse the failure of Stopes's first marriage.
 Because of its themes of sex and impotence, it was denied a licence to be performed, despite Stopes's frequent efforts.
 In 1926, Stopes had Vectia printed under the title A Banned Play and a Preface on Censorship.
 In addition to a revival of Our Ostriches in 1930, Stopes produced two other plays for the London stage, "Don't Tell Timothy", a musical farce produced in 1925–26, and "Buckie's Bears", a children's Christmas pageant, allegedly dictated by her son, Henry Roe-Stopes, produced annually between 1931 and 1936.

 In collaboration with Joji Sakurai, Stopes produced a translation of three Japanese plays Plays of Old Japan: The Nō in 1913.

 Stopes published several volumes of poetry, including Man and Other Poems (1913), Love Songs for Young Lovers (1939), Oriri (1940), and Joy and Verity (1952).
 She also published a novel, Love's Creation (1928), under the semi-pseudonym "Marie Carmichael".